 Cut remaining dough into crescent shapes and place on top of wrapped sausages; press to secure.

 Brush tops of sausages with beaten egg yolks; bake at 425F degrees for 10 to 12 minutes.

-Tradition holiday meals always included mashed potatoes which were often seasoned with dill, onion or both; also some type of cabbage and most of the time dinner included cauliflower.
-Ingrid’s family favorite cabbage recipe was this sautéed red cabbage recipe which was always one of their Polish Easter recipes.
+Traditional holiday meals always included mashed potatoes, which were often seasoned with dill, onion or both.
+They also had some type of cabbage and most of the time dinner included cauliflower.
+Ingrid’s favorite cabbage dish was this sautéed red cabbage which was always one of their Polish Easter recipes.

 Melt bacon fat in a large skillet; add remaining ingredients and stir to blend.

 Simmer vegetables 1 hour or until tender; add a little water as needed to keep from sticking.

 Mash egg yolks in small bowl; add parsley, sour cream; 1 teaspoon of salt and white pepper and blend well.

 Reserve yolk mixture for later; wash cauliflower and remove outside leaves.